m4in4k/Security-Monitoring-Tool/README.md

 # Sekuro

-Sentinel Monitor is a web-based security and availability monitoring platform.
+Sekuro is a web-based security and availability monitoring platform.
 It is a learning-focused full-stack portfolio project built with FastAPI and a modern React dashboard.

 > Current stage: the dashboard foundation, FastAPI target API, PostgreSQL persistence, and manual HTTP security checks are implemented.
 Scheduled checks are the next milestone.